chrisgleissner/spring-batch-rest/README.md

 ## Live Demo

 Check out the <a href="https://spring-batch-rest.herokuapp.com/swagger-ui.html">live demo</a> of this project's Swagger UI.
 This demo is automatically updated whenever the repo's master branch changes.

-To run the sample <a href="https://github.com/chrisgleissner/spring-batch-rest/tree/master/example/src/main/java/com/github/chrisgleissner/springbatchrest/example/PersonJobConfig.java">personJob<a>, perform the following steps in the live demo:
+To run a <a href="https://github.com/chrisgleissner/spring-batch-rest/tree/master/example/src/main/java/com/github/chrisgleissner/springbatchrest/example/PersonJobConfig.java">sample job<a>, do the following:
 * Click on `Spring Batch Job Executions`, then on `POST`.
 Now click on `Try it Out` on the right-hand side.
 Replace the contents of the `Example Value` input field with `{"name": "personJob"}` and press `Execute`.
 * The job has now been triggered.
 When it completes, you'll get a response body similar to:
 ```json